-- a) Under a joint-venture model, the SMP operator would offer co-ownership of the co-invested deployment to other providers of electronic communications networks and/or services.
-The SMP operator and the other co-investor(s) may organise ownership through the creation of a new entity/company (co-investment vehicle), which would be responsible for rolling out the VHCN. - b) Under a reciprocal access model, the SMP operator and the co-investor(s) would reach a long-term risk sharing agreement whereby they would be responsible for deploying and operating their respective own VHCN in geographically separate areas.
-Each co-investor has access to all other VHCN. - c) Under a one-way access model, the SMP operator and the co-investor(s) would reach a long-term risk sharing agreement whereby the former would build up the VHCN and grant access to this network to the other co-investor(s)10. - (28) This list is not exhaustive and the providers of electronic communications networks and/or services might conclude other types of co-investment agreements that may also fall under Article 76.
-For instance, they could combine features of the abovementioned co-investment models. - (29) The structural nature of the co-investment agreements under the joint-venture and reciprocal access models will in general be relatively straightforward.
-This is particularly the case of the reciprocal access model where each party owns its own network and grants access to other co-investors, in exchange for an equivalent treatment. - (30) Regarding joint-ventures, the implementation and the details of any given joint-venture may differ from one agreement to another.
+- Under the joint-venture model, the SMP operator would offer co-ownership to other providers of electronic communications networks and/or services.
+The SMP operator and the other co-investor(s) would be co-owners of a new entity/company (coinvestment vehicle).
+The resulting company would be responsible for rolling out the VHCN. - 2.
+Under the reciprocal access model, the SMP operator and the co-investor(s) would reach a long-term risk sharing agreement whereby they would be responsible for deploying and operating their respective own VHCN in geographically separate areas.
+Each co-investor has access to all other VHCN. - 3.
+Under the one-way access model, the SMP operator and the co-investor(s) would reach a long-term risk sharing agreement whereby the former would build up the VHCN and grant access to this network to the other co-investor(s). - (33) This list is not exhaustive and the providers of electronic communications networks and/or services might conclude other types of co-investment agreements that may also fall under Article 76.
+For instance, they could combine features of the abovementioned co-investment models. - (34) The structural nature of the co-investment agreements under the joint-venture and reciprocal access models will in general be relatively straightforward.
+This is particularly the case of the reciprocal access model where each party owns its own network and grants access to other co-investors, in exchange for an equivalent treatment. - (35) Regarding joint-ventures, the implementation and the details of any given joint-venture may differ from one agreement to another.
 These potential differences, however, would not change the structural nature of this type of agreements as such.
-In particular, regardless of the concrete details of the ownership arrangements, a common characteristic in the joint-venture model will normally be that the co-investors own a relative stake of the new company and thus are entitled to participate in the decision-making process concerning new investments, upgrades of the network, entry of a new partner, etc. - (31) Finally, determining the structural nature of the one-way access model requires a caseby-case analysis.
-Such agreements could be implemented via long-term co-financing schemes that foresee minimum buying commitments and volume discounts or take the form of purchase agreements through Indefeasible Rights of Use (hereafter "IRUs"). - (32) The one-way access model based on purchase agreements provides the IRUs' holders with some of the characteristics that are associated with ownership such as the right to exclusive use over long-term periods, although it may grant the holders with a limited degree of co-determination and/or the right to make decisions on new investments, upgrades, etc.
+In particular, regardless of the concrete details of the ownership arrangements, a common characteristic in the joint-venture model will normally be that the co-investors own a relative stake of the new company and thus are entitled to participate in the decision-making process concerning new investments, upgrades of the network, entry of a new partner, etc. - (36) Finally, determining the structural nature of the one-way access model requires a caseby-case analysis.
+Such agreements could be implemented via long-term co-financing schemes that foresee minimum buying commitments and volume discounts or take the form of purchase agreements through Indefeasible Rights of Use (hereafter "IRUs"). - (37) The one-way access model based on purchase agreements provides the IRUs' holders with some of the characteristics that are associated with ownership such as the right to exclusive use over long-term periods, although it may grant the holders with a limited degree of co-determination and/or the right to make decisions on new investments, upgrades, etc.

-10 In this regard it is worth recalling that the EECC states that long term risk sharing can be either in the form of cofinancing or purchase agreements.
+&lt;sup>15 In this regard it is worth recalling that the EECC states that long term risk sharing can be either in the form of cofinancing or purchase agreements.
 For the latter, it is made clear that the agreement needs to entail the acquisition of specific rights to capacity of a structural character in order for the offer to constitute a co-investment.
 Furthermore, mere rental of capacity does not constitute a co-investment.